 Nha Trang is one of the most famous destinations in Vietnam with its renowned blue beaches.
 Nha Trang is no doubt very open to tourism, not only the beaches inland are managed in good condition but the islands in Nha Trang Bay are also accessible for foreigners permit-free.

-Mieu Island: by motorboat you will get to Mieu Island in 20 minutes.
-Tri Nguyen Aquarium in the shape of a huge rusty sailing ship is a house to many species of marine creatures, especially the coral farmed in ocean.
+Mieu Island: by motorboat, you will get to Mieu Island in 20 minutes.
+Tri Nguyen Aquarium in the shape of a huge rusty sailing ship is a house to many species of marine creatures, especially the coral farmed in the ocean.
 The aquarium is divided into indoor and outdoor areas.
 The indoor part consists of three floors: the glass tunnel where you can clearly see many marine creatures.
 Floor 2 and 3 are places for visitors to buy souvenir items and seafood restaurants.
-Outdoor part has ocean farms of mackerel, tuna, rays…hiding between the coral reefs.
-Bai Soi and Bai Tranh are ideal for swimming and snorkeling.
+The outdoor part has ocean farms of mackerel, tuna, rays…hiding between the coral reefs.
+Bai Soi and Bai Tranh are ideal for swimming and snorkelling.

 Mun Island: one of the most beautiful islands in Nha Trang Bay.
-Many water activities you can find here like snorkeling, swimming, diving, watching coral reefs on glass bottom boats….
-The coral reefs here are colorful and Hon Mun is considered as the best spot to enjoy the sights of corals.
+Many water activities you can find here like snorkelling, swimming, diving, watching coral reefs on glass-bottom boats….
+The coral reefs here are colourful and Hon Mun is considered as the best spot to enjoy the sights of corals.
 Indeed Hon Mun is also the core of the very first Sea Reservation Zone established in Vietnam.

-Tam Island must be the second touristiest island in the whole complex after Tre island.
-Hon Tam is about 7 kilometers away from Nha Trang city on the Southeast.
-Boats to this island are available at Hon Tam Jetty, you can hire one for yourself or buy a tour to the island which costs VND600,000 with lunch buffet, or VND220,000 without lunch buffet.
+Tam Island must be the second touristic island in the whole complex after Tre island.
+Hon Tam is about 7 kilometres away from Nha Trang city on the Southeast.
+Boats to this island are available at Hon Tam Jetty, you can hire one for yourself or buy a tour to the island which costs VND600,000 with a lunch buffet, or VND220,000 without lunch buffet.
 There are a lot of entertainments for you to enjoy like kayaking, flyboarding or parasailing….

 - Vung Me – Bai Tru – Dam Gia – Bai Ran: Vinpearl Land park and resort area, Hon Tre cultural park and Bai Soi ecotourism area.

 - Dam Bay: a marine ecosystem tourism complex is being developed here.
-The colorful coral reefs are boosting the diving service while Dam Bay ecotourism village bringing a fresh air to the whole picture of the tourism industry on Tre island.
+The colourful coral reefs are boosting the diving service while Dam Bay ecotourism village bringing fresh air to the whole picture of the tourism industry on Tre island.

-- November – April: dry season (also peak season).
-What to do: watch sunsets, swimming, snorkeling and diving.
+- November – April: the dry season (also peak season).
+What to do: watch sunsets, swimming, snorkelling and diving.